The Compact Nanoimprint Tool

 The starting point of nano-replication

 A compact nanoimprint tool that can be used for both imprinting and hot embossing.
-Plug and play in just 20 minutes
+Perfect for testing and demo.

 Supports masters and substrates up to 120 and 210 mm.
 Both versions support thermal imprint up to 250°C and UV imprint at 365 nm and/or 405 nm